Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 As Harry Rutter and colleagues explain in a recent article in The Lancet, “The Need for a Complex Systems Model of Evidence for Public Health,” a similar principle can be applied to public health interventions.
 Take, for example, the “walking school bus” in which children are escorted to school in a long crocodile, starting at the house of the farthest away and picking up the others on the way.
+(I learned of this example thanks to a lecture by Professor Harry Rutter.)
 Randomized controlled trials of such schemes have rarely demonstrated statistically significant impacts on predefined health-related outcomes.
 But a more holistic evaluation demonstrates benefits in all kinds of areas: small improvements in body mass index and fitness, but also extended geographies (the children get to know their own neighborhood better), more positive attitudes toward exercise from parents, parents commenting that children were less tired when they walked to and from school, and children reporting more enjoyment of exercise.
 Taken together, these marginal gains make the walking school bus an idea worth backing.

 To elucidate such complex influences, we need research designs and methods that foreground dynamic interactions and emergence—most notably, in-depth, mixed-method case studies (primary research) and narrative reviews (secondary research) that tease out interconnections and incorporate an understanding of generative causality within the system as a whole.

 Implementing new policy interventions in the absence of randomized trial evidence is neither back-to-front nor unrigorous.